t3adog/t3adog/README.md

 Proactive and maximally involved in the projects I participate in.

 I know Java, little bit Python and Go.
-Like work with infrastructure and can do DevOps-things.
+Like work with infrastructure and doing DevOps-things.

 I have experience managing a team:
 - Optimization of processes